Businessday Information Systems and Services, Inc. vs. NLRC

 Ruling

-• The award of mid-year bonus is deleted.
-The grant of bonus is a prerogative, not an obligation, dependent on financial capability.
-The company was moribund and respondents did not work until mid-year, making the award improper and effectively penalizing the company for its generosity to remaining employees.
+- Entitlement to Mid-Year Bonus: The award of a mid-year bonus was deleted.
+The grant of a bonus is a management prerogative, not a legal obligation, and is dependent on the employer's financial capacity.
+The company was moribund, and the private respondents did not work until the mid-year period.
+Requiring payment would penalize the employer's generosity to remaining employees.

-• Raul Locsin is absolved from personal liability.
-Corporate officers are not personally liable for money claims of discharged employees unless they act with evident malice and bad faith, which was not proven in this case.
+- Personal Liability of Corporate Officer: Petitioner Raul Locsin was absolved from personal liability.
+A corporate officer is not personally liable for corporate money claims absent evidence of evident malice and bad faith in terminating the employment.
+No such evidence was presented in this case.

 Doctrines

-• Limitations on Management Prerogatives — Management prerogatives are not absolute but are subject to legal limits, collective bargaining agreements, and general principles of fair play and justice.
+- Limits on Management Prerogatives — Management prerogatives are not absolute.
+They are subject to legal limits, collective bargaining agreements, and the general principles of fair play and justice.
+In termination cases, the exercise of this prerogative must not result in the impermissible and arbitrary discrimination among employees.

-• Corporate Officer Liability Exception — A corporate officer is not personally liable for the money claims of discharged corporate employees unless he acted with evident malice and bad faith in terminating their employment.
+- Personal Liability of Corporate Officers — A corporate officer is not personally liable for the money claims of discharged corporate employees unless it is shown that he acted with evident malice and bad faith in terminating their employment.
+The mere act of implementing a retrenchment or closure, even if later found to be flawed, does not automatically pierce the corporate veil.

 Key Excerpts

-• "Granting that the 16 May 1988 termination was a retrenchment scheme, and the 31 July 1988 and the 28 February 1989 were due to closure, the law requires the granting of the same amount of separation benefits to the affected employees in any of the cases."
+- "Granting that the 16 May 1988 termination was a retrenchment scheme, and the 31 July 1988 and the 28 February 1989 were due to closure, the law requires the granting of the same amount of separation benefits to the affected employees in any of the cases." — This excerpt from the NLRC decision, adopted by the Court, underscores that the legal distinction between retrenchment and closure does not justify disparate treatment when the underlying economic cause is identical.

 Precedents Cited

-• UST vs. NLRC — Cited for the principle that management prerogatives are subject to legal limits and general principles of fair play and justice.
+- UST vs. NLRC, 190 SCRA 758 — Cited for the doctrine that management prerogatives are subject to legal limits and the principles of fair play and justice.

-• Abella vs. NLRC — Cited for the proposition that Article 283 of the Labor Code protects workers whose employment is terminated because of closure of the establishment or reduction of personnel.
+- Abella vs. NLRC, 152 SCRA 141 — Cited to establish that Article 283 of the Labor Code protects workers terminated due to closure or reduction of personnel.

-• Traders Royal Bank vs. NLRC — Cited for the doctrine that the grant of a bonus is a prerogative, not an obligation, of the employer.
+- Traders Royal Bank vs. NLRC, 189 SCRA 274 — Cited as settled doctrine that the grant of a bonus is a prerogative, not an obligation, of the employer and depends on its financial capability.

 Provisions